drupalprojects/focal_point/README.md

 ### Setting up image fields

 Install the module as usual.
-For standard image fields, follow these steps:

-1. Edit (or create) the image field for which you want to set focal point data.
-2. On the field edit form check the *Enable focal point on this field* checkbox
+Once enabled you can specify which type of image fields should use focal point by visiting the configuration screen.

 For media image fields, there is no setup involved.
 You cannot turn off focal point on individual media fields.